St. Francis of Assisi: A Man of the Gospel

 For those interested in exploring the life of Saint Francis through radio theater, be sure to check out “Brother Francis – The Barefoot Saint of Assisi.”
 This extraordinary production is deeply moving and powerful for adults and children.
 It was produced by Paul McCusker and the Augustine Institute.
 This would make a great Christmas present as well!

-Art: San Francisco Meditando de Rodillas (Saint Francis Meditating on His Knees), El Greco, Ca. 1586-1592, PD-US author’s life plus 100 years or less, Wikimedia Commons.
+Art: Detail of San Francisco Meditando de Rodillas (Saint Francis Meditating on His Knees), El Greco, Ca. 1586-1592, PD-US author’s life plus 100 years or less, Wikimedia Commons.

 St. Francis Comforted by an Angel, Francisco Ribalta, circa 1620, PD-US author’s life plus 100 years or less, Wikimedia Commons.